Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-87-waves-on-the-horizon.md

 “So…shorter’n you and mom, but…”

 “Tall enough for anything else.
-And with that---”
+And with that - ”

 Gilgamesh took *advantage* of those long, strong legs of his.
 Alex charged after with everything he had.
 Father never let anyone win, never threw a match…